Bangladesh–Sri Lanka cricket rivalry: Naagin dance

 Meanwhile, the umpires had a chat with the two batsmen when Bangladesh's skipper Shakib al Hasan, who was shirtless, interfered and asked the two batsmen to leave the ground.
-However, the assistant coach of Bangladesh Khaled Mahmud informed Mahmudullah to go back and finish the game.
+However, the assistant coach of Bangladesh, Khaled Mahmud, informed Mahmudullah to go back and finish the game.
 In the next three balls, Mahmudullah scored 4, 2 and 6 to seal the game, knocking Sri Lanka from the final.
-After the win, Bangladesh players, led by captain Shakib and the coaching staff, stormed to the field to celebrate the victory with a ‘Nagin Dance’ directed towards Sri Lankan players and the crowd.
+After the win, Bangladesh players, led by captain Shakib and the coaching staff, stormed the field to celebrate the victory with a 'Nagin Dance' directed towards Sri Lankan players and the crowd.
 During the course, Bangladeshi players shattered the window of the Bangladesh dressing room in R. Premadasa Stadium as well.
 Following this, the BCB paid SLC for the broken glass door of the Bangladesh dressing room.
 Later, both Shakib and Nurul received one demerit point each for breaching Level 1 of the ICC code of conduct and were fined 25% of their match fees.

 In the final between Bangladesh and India, Sri Lankan fans made a campaign to support India in the final and showed several banners "No more cobra dance, cheer for India".
 India needed 34 in 12 balls, where Dinesh Karthik made a masterclass innings to win the title for India.
 After the win, Sri Lankan fans celebrated the moment with a Naagin dance showing towards Bangladeshi players.

 The dance and rivalry grew again during the 2022 Asia Cup held in the UAE.
 On 1 September 2022, Sri Lanka played against Bangladesh in another must-win situation after being thumped by Afghanistan.
-Bangladesh batted first in batting friendly Dubai and scored 183.
+Bangladesh batted first in batting-friendly Dubai and scored 183.
 In reply, Sri Lanka lost wickets in regular intervals, leaving 25 needed in 12 balls to win the game.
 After scoring 17 runs in the 19th over, Bangladesh had to keep five fielders in the circle due to the slow over rate rule.
 Sri Lanka eventually won the match with three balls to spare.
-Chamika Karunaratne who was in the dressing room posed naagin dance towards the camera after the win.
+Chamika Karunaratne, who was in the dressing room, posed naagin dance towards the camera after the win.